 At the last show there was an eight year old boy...
 William he listened carefully to our presentation and wanted the book Me,You & Us to be read to him.I could feel his eager attention and his little heart opening before my eyes.
 This wasn't the only time we saw this happen along the tour..hearts opened.

 The age range was vast we where honoured to have Hilda and Doug with us on the trip 87 years old,married for 67 years.They brought with them a belief in the power of lasting love.

 I could tell you all so many wonderful stories.
 The healing came from sharing, listening,creating,laughing and sheading tears in a Sacred Circle lead by a creative source.Also those who saw the exhibit and their ability to tap into the energy that was created.

 As the 27 portraits travelled of participants of Intuive energy classes, (from the Elder's Lodge of Kettle & Stony Point and the surrounding community).
 It seemed the same energy the portraits and the classes were created from was felt by many who saw the exhibit,this was a hope that was actualized before our eyes.

 We could never have planned the wonderful response from the media Anishnabeck News,Muskrat Magazine,Sarnia Observer,Regina Leaderpost,Kenora Daily Miner,Whitecourt Star,Forest Standard,and Exeter Lakeshore Times Advance.

-What remained in our hearts is the overwhelming positive respone right here at home at Lambton Heritage Museum,Grand Bend where 500+ people came to see the exhibit and all those involved who offered their support and opened their hearts to us.
+What remained in our hearts is the overwhelming positive response right here at home at Lambton Heritage Museum,Grand Bend where 500+ people came to see the exhibit and gratitude for all those involved who offered their support and opened their hearts to us.